elixirland/elixirland/README.md

 ## Introduction

-Elixirland is dedicated to providing a diverse collection of open-source Elixir projects aimed at helping the community learn and master the Elixir ecosystem.
+Elixirland aims to provide a diverse collection of exercises, along with example solutions, aimed at helping the community learn the Elixir ecosystem.
 Studying open-source repositories was a crucial part of my learning journey.
 I appreciate the existing open-source initiatives, but I also found that having access to a broader range of projects would have been beneficial.

-With Elixirland, I aim to complement the current collection of open-source projects by creating smaller, focused projects that emphasize learning the Elixir ecosystem.
-These projects aim to adhere to idiomatic Elixir practices.
+With Elixirland, I aim to complement the current collection of open-source projects by making open-source Elixir projects available that are specifically geared towards learning the Elixir ecosystem and idiomatic Elixir.

+Besides creates Elixirland exercises myself, I invite the Elixir community to submit their own exercises.
+Together we can make Elixir adoption more accessible and spark discussions about best-practices.

 ## Methodology

-Each repository within Elixirland will include a `README.md` file containing an exercise in the form of an exercise description, including a list of requirements, allowing you to create your own implementation before studying the repository's codebase.
-Additionally, each repository will have a status indicator, clearly stating whether the codebase has been reviewed by others in the community.
+Each exercise repository includes a `README.md` file containing the exercise description, including a list of requirements, allowing you to create your own implementation before studying the exercise's example solution.
+The exercise repositories can be viewed directly on GitHub, however, they are also available on the [Elixirland website](https://elixirland.dev).
 I encourage the community to open issues and provide feedback on these repositories.
 This collaborative approach aims to ensure that the projects maintain high-quality, idiomatic codebases.

-> [!NOTE]
-> The primary focus of these repositories is to serve as learning resources.
-Therefore, the projects may not necessarily have real-world applications.

 ## Exercises
 Explore all exercises at https://elixirland.dev/exercises.

 ## Contributions
-As stated above, contributions are welcome.
-Whether in the form of code reviewing, opening an issue or creating pull requests.
+As stated above, contributions are very welcome.
+Found out more about how you can contribute on the [contributions page](https://elixirland.dev/contributions) of the website.

 ## Other open source repositories
 Here is a non-exhaustive list of open source repositories outside of Elixirland.